jasmine-siyu-wu/jasmine-siyu-wu.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in City & Regional Planning at the University of Pennsylvania Weitzman School of Design, concentrating on transportation planning.
-I am also a graduate researcher at the Center for Safe Mobility led by [Professor Megan Ryerson](http://www.meganryerson.com/), where I am contributing to the accessibility and equity research on teen driving education.
-I received a Master of City Planning (Sustainable Transportation and Infrastructure Planning) from University of Pennsylvania and Bachelor of Science in GeoDesign from University of Southern California.
+I am a PhD candidate in City & Regional Planning at the University of Pennsylvania Weitzman School of Design, with a concentration in transportation planning.
+I am also pursuing a dual master's degree in Statistics and Data Science at the Wharton School.
+As a graduate research assistant at the Center for Safe Mobility led by [Professor Megan Ryerson, Ph.D.](https://www.design.upenn.edu/people/megan-s-ryerson), I contribute to interdisciplinary research on teen driver education, licensing, and safety.
+This work is enriched by collaboration with injury prevention and cognitive science scholars, including [Professor Flaura Winston, MD, Ph.D.](https://www.chop.edu/doctors/winston-flaura-k), and [Professor Elizabeth Walshe, Ph.D.](https://injury.research.chop.edu/meet-our-team/elizabeth-walshe), at the Center for Injury Research and Prevension (CIRP) at Children's Hospital of Philadelphia (CHOP).

+I hold a Master of City Planning (with a focus on Sustainable Transportation and Infrastructure Planning) from the University of Pennsylvania and a Bachelor of Science in GeoDesign from the University of Southern California.

-My research focuses on the intersection of transportation safety, equity, and accessibility, and specifically research why some people are more vulnerable to unsafe conditions.
-Aiming for a career in academia, I am dedicated to building an active, safe, efficient, and just transportation system by taking advantage of scientific and technological development in other fields.
+My research lies at the intersection of transportation safety, equity, and accessibility—specifically investigating why certain populations face greater risks in unsafe mobility systems.
+I am committed to producing research that informs equitable, evidence-based policy solutions to improve safe mobility for all.
+With an academic career in mind, I aim to contribute to building transportation systems that are not only active, safe, and efficient, but also just—by leveraging scientific and technological advances across disciplines.

 Research interests